avaframe/FlowPy/readme.md

 ## Spatial Input and Iterative Calculation Steps on the Path

-To run the model at least two raster inputs are needed.
-First the digital elevation model on which we solve the equations, and second the release raster, which defines where the starting points or release cells are on the raster.

-For every release cell we start an iterative path calculation.
+A path is the spatial extent of a GMF, for the flow-Py model the path is represented by a set of raster cells.
+Each release area (single raster cell in release area GIS layer) will have it's own unique path (collection of raster cells), and a location on the terrain (a single raster cell) can belong to many paths.
+Flow-Py identifies the path with spatial iterations starting with a release area raster cell and only iterating over cells which receive routing flux.
 The corresponding functions are implemented in the code in the flow_class.calc_distribution() function.

 To route in three dimensional terrain, operating on a quadrilateral grid, we implement the geometric concepts that have been sketched in the model motivation utilizing the following cell definitions: